vanthaiunghoa/citus-iot-ecosystem/README.md

 ---

-**Data Analytics**
+**Shared Services**

-A set of featured (default) services that allow user consuming their IoT telemetry data into business instances such as anomaly detection, face detection or plate recognition.
+A set of featured (default) services that allow user consuming their IoT telemetry data into business instances such as anomaly detection, face detection or plate recognition through RESTful API.
- + Statistical Anomaly Detection
+ + Statistical Anomaly Detection (eBay Atlas)
- + Plate Recognition (3rd Party)
+ + Plate Recognition (ANPR OpenFPT)
- + Face Detection (3rd Party)
+ + Face Detection (AWS Rekognition)

 ---

-**Monitoring & Control**
+**Standard Applications**

-A set of featured Real-time Dashboards which is used to display, monitor and control your IoT devices directly using Web Portal.
+A set of featured applications which is used to display, monitor and control your IoT devices directly using a centralized web portal.
- + Sensor Remote Dashboard
+ + Sensor Dashboard
- + Citus Sensor Analytics
+ + Sensor Analytics
+ + Recognition Toolkit
+ + File Manager

+---

+**Simulation Toolbox**

+We exposed Seniot™ Gateway (Node-RED) solution with alternative versions such as Sensor Simulator for developers to develop/test their whole system without using a real connected hardware.
+ + Latest (Original Node-RED)
+ + Sensor Simulator (Node-RED with AWS IoT)
+ + Lennox Casestudy (Node-RED with Azure IoT)

 ---